Why your Holiday traditions as a couple are important

 While much of my young adulthood I spent the Holidays with just my parents (which, to many may seem like nothing or no big deal), I couldn’t imagine giving up every Holiday for my spouse simply because he had bigger, more elaborate family traditions.
 Granted, to many it would seem like I’m giving up far *less* than my spouse; meaning my little mom-and-dad family tradition has less value than my husband’s big, elaborate family tradition.

 There are definitely scenarios like this that flood the Holiday season between couples.
 One partner will say, “It’s just dinner at your mom’s house (just her).
 It’s no big deal if you skip out again (this year),” or “You know how much effort my mom goes into planning her big family gathering on Thanksgiving each year – she’d be devastated if I didn’t show because we went to your mom’s instead,” in order to imply that their family traditions are more significant in value.
+This spouse is also implying that the appeasement of their extended family – their mother’s strict holiday expectations – is their priority over disappointing their spouse.

 Mutual satisfaction will require compromise

+Whether that means you rotate each year whose family does what and gets what day, or splitting up the time based on your schedules.
 Ideally, you should be picking and choosing what aspects are most important to both of you while accepting that you may not get everything or exactly how you want it.
 At least, maybe not every year.

-So don’t forget, compromise has no limitations.
+Also, let’s not forget that compromise has no limitations.
 It may not always be perfectly down the middle, nor should it always be unfairly one sided year after year.

 Sometimes our traditions and expectations won’t make sense